DataDog/dd-sdk-reactnative-examples/rum-react-native-tvos/README.md

 This app is a demo React Native app that runs on tvOS and AndroidTV.
 The application is instrumented with Datadog.

-See the [App.tsx](./App.tsx) on how to instrument Datadog on the javascript side.
+See the [App.tsx](./App.tsx) for information about how to instrument Datadog on the JavaScript side.

 ## Installation